-Investigators Say Missile That Downed MH17 Came From Russian Military
+Missile That Downed MH17 Came From Russian Military, Investigators Say

-Investigators looking into the downing of Malaysian Airlines Flight 17, which was shot down over eastern Ukraine in July 2014, say the Russian missile that hit the plane originated from a Russian military unit.
+Investigators looking into the downing of Malaysia Airlines Flight 17, which was shot down over eastern Ukraine in July 2014, say the Russian missile that hit the plane originated from a Russian military unit.

-The flight crashed, killing all 298 people aboard.
+The passenger jet crashed, killing all 298 people aboard.
 Moscow has denied being responsible.

 In 2016, investigators with the Joint Investigation Team — including representatives from Australia, Belgium, Malaysia, the Netherlands and Ukraine — said a Russian Buk missile was fired from a part of eastern Ukraine controlled by pro-Russian separatists.
 Investigators said the missile launcher was brought over the border from Russia and then returned to Russia afterward.

-Wilbert Paulissen of the Dutch National Police said at a news conference in the Netherlands Thursday that investigators "scrutinized images" and established a "type of fingerprint" of where the missile came from.
+Wilbert Paulissen of the Dutch National Police said at a news conference in the Netherlands on Thursday that investigators "scrutinized images" and established a "type of fingerprint" of where the missile came from.

 The missile "originated" from Russia's 53rd anti-aircraft missile brigade from the city of Kursk in western Russia, Paulissen said — a "part of the Russian armed forces."